DennisMelamed/dotfiles/notes/running_data_collects_and_demos.md

     - Screw-in connectors can help
 - Thin wires like to break, use stress-relief and protect any thing/fragile wiring
 - Wooden plates, brackets, and standoffs can get you pretty far in terms of a stable, consistent mounting system for sensors
+- Command strips (especially the ones with the plasticy velcro-like stuff, duolock), are an awesome choice for connecting things securely, but removeably if their alignment isn't as important.
+You can even use them to attach something like a wireless reciever or a dongle to the back of your laptop so you can carry them both easily.
 - CAD is your friend and is probably worth the learning curve.
 OpenSCAD might be a good choice if you're more of a software person than hardware